replicatedhq/docs/docs/distributing-an-application/create-licenses.md

 title = "Create Licenses"
-description = "Details on the options available to vendors when creating a license for an end customer's upcoming installation." weight = "302" categories = [ "Distributing" ]
+description = "Details on the options available to vendors when creating a license for an end customer's upcoming installation." weight = "302" categories = [ "distributing" ]

 [menu.main]
-Name       = "Create Licenses" identifier = "create-licenses" parent     = "/distributing-an-application" url        = "/docs/distributing-an-application/create-licenses"
+Name       = "Create Licenses" identifier = "create-licenses" parent     = "/distributing-an-application" url        = "/distributing-an-application/create-licenses"
 +++

 Each customer you deploy to via Replicated will need a separate license file for their installation.
 This license file identifies the customer & application during the installation and update processes.
 Licenses & custom license fields are created & managed in the [vendor portal](https://vendor.replicated.com/customers) or via the [Vendor License API](/reference/vendor-api/license/).
 License values are used by Replicated to enable/disable various functionality, many of the values are also available in the on-prem instance via the [license integration API](https://replicated.readme.io/docs/license-api).